 Now let’s take a closer look at our GE manufacturing facilities in Vietnam—Phu My and Dung Quat— and explore what makes them special.

 GE Gas Power Dung Quat is one of the two GE factories in the world that manufacture Heat Recovery Steam Generators for power plants all around the world.

 Let’s follow Khoa Nguyen to discover how this factory is applying LEAN in building a safer, higher productivity, and better cost-saving working environment.

 GE is committed to fueling the growth of Vietnam, not just through power generation, but through development of local talent in high value sectors like engineering), and our work with local SMEs and suppliers as part of our global supply chain.
 We also work with local partners to support social causes and enrich lives in the communities where we operate with support from the GE Foundation, GE Volunteers and GE Women’s Networks.

 GE’s solid footprint in Vietnam is the result of strong, lasting partnerships with the country’s people and businesses over the years—a relationship that can only continue to get stronger through continued investments in technology, people and programs.
 I personally look forward to being part of our ongoing efforts to help support Vietnam for a long time to come.

-Title: Senior Regional Customer Application Engineer
+Senior Regional Customer Appliction Engineer

 As the primary technical contact for customers in the SEA region, Thieu works closely with customers throughout all phases of their projects, helping to analyze and select the product configuration for each customer’s needs and economic goals.
 Before joining GE, Thieu spent more than 10 years in power plant construction, handling operation and maintenance activities at various project sites.